Zettlr/zettlr-docs/docs/en/first-time-users/writing-markdown.md

 # Writing Markdown

 Now that you have your workspaces set up and created a file, the next step is to simply start writing.
 Zettlr uses Markdown.
 More specifically, it uses a superset of various standards called “Pandoc Markdown.”

 Even if you have never consciously worked with Markdown, you have surely used it already, because it is omnipresent.
+Most Chatbots and other LLMs typically produce Markdown code to format their responses.
 Look at the following text:

 ```markdown:line-numbers
 # What is Markdown?